Cadasta/cadasta-docs/en/10-translation.md

 The Cadasta Platform has a global audience, which means it should ideally be translated into as many languages as possible.

-So far, the Platform has been translated into three languages:

-* English
-* Indonesian
-* Portuguese

-To view one of these translations, select it from the drop-down menu at the bottom right of the screen:
+You can view which languages are currently available using the drop-down menu one the bottom right of the screen:

 ![](/assets/translation.png)